marbl/canu/documentation/source/parameter-reference.rst

 configures its computes to run under grid control ('gridOptions*').
 The grid engine to use is specified with the 'gridEngine' option.

-gridEngine <string="sge">
+gridEngine <string>
   Which grid engine to use.
 Auto-detected.
 Possible choices are 'sge', 'pbs', 'lsf' or 'slurm'.

   NOTE: 'lsf' support is untested.